oceanprotocol/ocean.py/READMEs/predict-eth.md

 Then, hit Ctrl-C to exit the Python console.

-Now, you have a Polygon account (address & private key).
+Now, you have a Polygon account: private key (with associated address).
 Save it somewhere safe, like a local file or a password manager.
 It actually works on any chain, not just Polygon.

-Then, acquire a few $ worth of MATIC into that account, on the Polygon network.
+Then, get some MATIC into that account, on the Polygon network.
 [Here's](https://polygon.technology/matic-token/) a starting point.
-A few $ worth is more than enough to pay for upcoming transactions.
+A few $ worth is more than enough to pay for transactions of this README.

-### 1.2 Set envvars
+### 1.3 Set envvars

 In the console:
 ```console